Tech-at-DU/ACS-2420-Introduction-to-iOS-Development/Lessons/05-Intro-to-MVC/README.md

 How to know if we are doing views right?

-Does it interact with the model layer?<br>
+- Does it interact with the model layer?
-Does it contain any business logic?<br>
+- Does it contain any business logic?
-Does it try to do anything not related to UI?<br>
+- Does it try to do anything not related to UI?

 <aside class="notes">
 All of these questions normally should be a no, otherwise the view is already doing more than needed.
 This is a standard check but not necessarily must be true 100% of times.
 </aside>

 <!-- > -->